SavinaRoja/OpenAccess_EPUB/docs/usageguide.rst

 The `batch` command's job is to convert all articles in a directory (or multiple directories) to EPUB.
 This is somewhat like running
 `convert` on each article (``oaepub convert ./*.xml`` *would work* ), but provides a few useful additional features for large batch jobs.
+It will not stop to ask about file or directory name conflicts, it will simply skip converting the article at issue.
 A simple example might be:

   ``oaepub batch articles_dir/``